Mueller's 'star witness' testifies against former boss Paul Manafort

-Within moments of taking the stand, Gates - seated just twenty feet from Manafort in the Alexandria, Virginia, courthouse - conceded to jurors that he aided Manafort in committing crimes.

-Gates served as Manafort's business partner for nearly a decade until 2016, when the two joined the Trump campaign for president.
-Asked by prosecutors on Monday who he reported to during that time, Gates answered, "Paul Manafort."
+Rick Gates served as Manafort's business partner for nearly a decade until 2016, when the two joined the Trump campaign for president.
+Asked by prosecutors on Monday whom he reported to during that time, Gates answered, "Paul Manafort."

-A former deputy campaign manager for the president's 2016 team, Gates spent years working alongside Paul Manafort before joining the Trump campaign.
 Gates pleaded guilty in February to charges of conspiracy against the United States and lying to federal authorities.
-Having initially been charged alongside Manafort, Gates has since cooperated with the special counsel as part of their investigation into Russian meddling during the 2016 campaign.
+Having initially been charged alongside Manafort, Gates has since cooperated with the special counsel as part of their investigation into Russian meddling during the 2016 campaign, telling the court on Monday that he's met with Mueller's team "about twenty" times.
 He has not yet been sentenced.

 As part of his plea agreement, Gates confessed to "knowingly and intentionally" conspiring with Manafort to commit a bevy of bank and securities fraud, as well as act as an unregistered foreign agent in conjunction with Manafort's work in Ukraine.